-3. Two confirmation found and take Instant Sell entry.
+3. Two confirmations found and take Instant Sell entry.

 For Example M15 time frame chart :-

-Current market Red color line became crooked(In Down direction).
-This is M15 time frame sell entry confirmation.
+The current market Red color line became crooked(In the Down direction).
+This is the M15 time frame sell entry confirmation.

-Red color line is all USD pairs.
-If red color line in top and became crooked.
-It means All USD Currency pairs is very Strong Buying/selling position then which USD pairs will you buy and sell ?
+The red color line is all USD pairs.
+If a red color line in top and became crooked.
+It means All USD Currency pairs are a very Strong Buying/selling position then which USD pairs will you buy and sell ?